gitpod-samples/vnc/README.md

 [![Open in Ona](https://gitpod.io/button/open-in-gitpod.svg)](https://app.gitpod.io/#https://github.com/gitpod-samples/vnc)

+Then open port 5901 from the "Environment" tab in Ona.
+You can also launch your env in VSCode (desktop client) for localhost port forwarding and then open the 5091 port from the PORTS tab in VSCode.

-Or, you can also fork this repository or copy the [.devcontainer](./devcontainer) folder to your own repo.
+Note: You can also fork this repository or copy the [.devcontainer](./devcontainer) folder to your own repo.

 ## Desktop Details
 - Display: DISPLAY variable defaults to `:1` inside the container